PiedWeb/Conversation/README.md

 ## Create a new form

-// todo : add a configuration array wich map `type` to `class` and load it in the ConversationController ()
+Per default, there is 3 form types : `newsletter`, `message` and `multiStepMessage`.

-For now, you have 3 form types : `newsletter`, `message` and `multiStepMessage`.
+Add a new class in config `piedweb_conversation.form.myNewType: myNewFormClass`.

 ## TODO

 - [ ] Test
 - [ ] Remove bootstrap class from default view files (by moving them to PiedWebThemeComponent)
-- [ ] Add command to program an email notifier via cron
+- [ ] Email validator for new message

 ## Contributors